-Using the Shift key

-Shift + click marks only the current node.

-Using the Ctrl

-Ctrl + click marks the current node and all its sibling nodes.

-key

-Using Ctrl + Ctrl + Shift + click marks the current node with all its child nodes.
-In the Triggering Shift keys pane, the check does not affect the triggering chains.
+Using the Shift key Shift + click marks only the current node.
+Using the Ctrl key Ctrl + click marks the current node and all its sibling nodes.
+Using Ctrl + Shift keys Ctrl + Shift + click marks the current node with all its child nodes.
+In the Triggering pane, the check does not affect the triggering chains.